rollup/rollup/docs/05-plugins.md

 ### Plugin Context

 A number of utility functions and informational bits can be accessed from within all [hooks](guide/en#hooks) via `this`:

+#### `this.addWatchFile(id: string) => void`

+Adds additional files to be monitored in watch mode so that changes to these files will trigger rebuilds. `id` can be an absolute path to a file or directory or a path relative to the current working directory.
+This context function can only be used in hooks during the build phase, i.e. in `buildStart`, `load`, `resolveId`, and `transform`.

+**Note:** Usually in watch mode to improve rebuild speed, the `transform` hook will only be triggered for a given module if its contents actually changed.
+Using `this.addWatchFile` from within the `transform` hook will make sure the `transform` hook is also reevaluated for this module if the watched file changes.

+In general, it is recommended to use `this.addWatchfile` from within the hook that depends on the watched file.

 #### `this.emitAsset(assetName: string, source: string) => void`